cynwong/MonashBootcampWeek5/README.md

 Present | Red
 Future | Green

 To enter an event, click on relevant time slot and type the description.
+Once done, user can save the event by:

-Once done, click on the save button next to it.
+    1. clicking on the save button next to it.
+    2. pressing key combination ⌘ + s or ctrl + s.

 To delete an event, delete the text description and click save button on the right.